As this book has demonstrated, webpack is a versatile tool. To make it easier to recap the content and techniques, go through the checklists below.

 - The way webpack consumes packages can be customized.
-The Package Consuming Techniques chapter covers specific techniques related to this.
+The Consuming Packages chapter covers specific techniques related to this.

 - Sometimes you have to extend webpack.
 The Extending with Loaders and Extending with Plugins chapters show how to achieve this.
 You can also work on top of webpack’s configuration definition and implement an abstraction of your own for it to suit your purposes.